 If student performance falls or parent and student satisfaction declines, a significant number of students may not remain enrolled in our programs, and our business, financial condition and results of operations will be adversely affected.
-Our curriculum and approach to instruction may not achieve widespread acceptance, which would limit our growth and profitability.
-The continued development of our brand identity is important to our business.
+Our curriculum and approach to instruction may not achieve widespread acceptance, which would limit our growth and profitability. ۶ The continued development of our brand identity is important to our business.
 If we are not able to maintain and enhance our brand, our business and operating results may suffer.
-If our partnerships are unable to maintain educational quality, we may be adversely affected.
-There is significant competition in the market segments that we serve, and we expect such competition to increase; we may not be able to compete effectively.
-The COVID-19 pandemic has significantly negatively impacted segments of our business and may continue to do so.
-8 Our business may be materially adversely affected by a general economic slowdown or recession.
+If our partnerships are unable to maintain educational quality, we may be adversely affected. ۶ There is significant competition in the market segments that we serve, and we expect such competition to increase; we may not be able to compete effectively. ۶ The COVID-19 pandemic has significantly negatively impacted segments of our business and may continue to do so.
+Our business and operations may be adversely affected by economic uncertainty and volatility in the financial markets, including as a result of the military conflict in Ukraine.
+Our business may be materially adversely affected by a general economic slowdown or recession.
 We may be sued for infringing the intellectual property rights of others and such actions would be costly to defend, could require us to pay damages and could limit our ability or increase our costs to use certain technologies in the future.
 We cannot assure you that we will not be subject to liability claims for any inaccurate or inappropriate content in our training programs, which could cause us to incur legal costs and damage our reputation.
 We may be subject to legal liability resulting from the actions of third parties, including independent contractors and teachers, which could cause us to incur substantial costs and damage our reputation.
-We may not have sufficient insurance to protect ourselves against substantial losses.
-Risks Related to Our Business and Industry (Specific to Pre-IPO Group) × Norko We are a growing company with a limited operating history.
-If we fail to achieve further marketplace Ĩ acceptance for our products and services, our business, financial condition and results of operations will be adversely affected.
-Our Edtech platform is technologically complex, and potential defects in our platforms or in updates to our platforms can be difficult or even impossible to fix.
-8 System disruptions, capacity constraints and vulnerability from security risks to our online computer networks could impact our ability to generate revenues and damage our reputation, limiting our ability to attract and retain students.
+8 We may not have sufficient insurance to protect ourselves against substantial losses.
+Risks I Related to Our Business and Industry (Specific to Pre-IPO Group) ۶ We are a growing company with a limited operating history.
+If we fail to achieve further marketplace acceptance for our products and services, our business, financial condition and results of operations will be adversely affected. ۶ Our Edtech platform is technologically complex, and potential defects in our platforms or in updates to our platforms can be difficult or even impossible to fix. ٨ System disruptions, capacity constraints and vulnerability from security risks to our online computer networks could impact our ability to generate revenues and damage our reputation, limiting our ability to attract and retain students.
 Our current success and future growth depend on the continued acceptance of the Internet and the corresponding growth in users seeking educational services on the Internet.
-8 We are susceptible to the illegal or improper use of our content, Edtech and platform (whether from students, teachers, Mentors, management personnel and other employees, or third parties), or other forms of misconduct, which could expose us to liability and damage our business and brand.
-We may be unable to manage and adapt to changes in technology.
+We are susceptible to the illegal or improper use of our content, Edtech and platform (whether from students, teachers, Mentors, management personnel and other employees, or third parties), or other forms of misconduct, which could expose us to liability and damage our business and brand.
+8 We may be unable to manage and adapt to changes in technology. ≻ We must monitor and protect our Internet domain names to preserve their value.
 We must monitor and protect our Internet domain names to preserve their value.
-A The long-term success of our campuses is highly dependent on our ability to effectively identify and secure appropriate sites for new resorts and cafes. ۶ Increases in labor costs, labor shortages, and any difficulties in attracting, motivating, and retaining well- qualified employees within the hospitality industry could have an adverse effect on our business, financial condition, and results of operations for our resorts and cafes.
-Risks Related to Our Business and Industry (Specific to IPO Acquisitions)
+The long-term success of our campuses is highly dependent on our ability to effectively identify and secure appropriate sites for new resorts and cafes.